Efficient Direct-Connect Topologies for Collective Communications: Reduce-Scatter Allgather

-In undirected topology, it is well-knwon that reduce-scatter and allgather is a pair of dual operation such that one can be transformed into another by reversing the communication \cite{conc_comp}.
-It is similar in directed topology but with additional requirement and more complicated transformation. \begin{definition}[Schedule Isomorphism] Suppose $G$ and $G'$ are isomorphic.
-Let $f:V_G\to V_{G'}$ be the graph isomorphism, then $f(A)$ is a schedule for $G'$ such that $((f(w),C),(f(u),f(v)),t)\in f(A)$ iff $((w,C),(u,v),t)\in A$. \end{definition} \begin{theorem} Suppose $G$ is skew-symmetric.
-Let $G^T$ be the transpose graph, and let $f:V_{G^T}\to V_G$ be the isomorphism from $G^T$ to $G$.
-If $(G,A)$ is a reduce-scatter/allgather algorithm, then $(G,f(A^T))$ is an allgather/reduce-scatter algorithm with $T_L(A)=T_L(f(A^T))$ and $T_B(A)=T_B(f(A^T))$. \end{theorem} \begin{proof} By definition of $f(A^T)$,
+In undirected topology, it is well-known that reduce-scatter and allgather are a pair of dual operations such that one can be transformed into another by reversing the communication in schedule~\cite{conc_comp}.
+It is similar for directed topology but with extra requirement and more complicated transformation.
+We define the following property for directed graphs: \begin{definition}[Reverse-Symmetry] A digraph $G$ is reverse-symmetric if it is isomorphic to its own transpose graph $G^T$. \end{definition} In graph theory, there is a similar concept called \emph{skew-symmetric graph}.
+Reverse-symmetry is a weaker condition than skew-symmetry.